 FAFSAs should be sent in as soon as possible.
 The closer to “opening day” (October 1) you can do it, the better.
 Some states offer aid on a first-come, first-serve basis, and some universities set fall deadlines for financial aid requests.1,2

-College Planning,
+Topics: College Planning, FAFSA

 Here’s what you need to know.